-Entries will now be considered by the RTST with the assistance of ETT with a view to producing a Long-list of up to 20 entries.
-These entries will be submitted for consideration by a Selection Panel comprising Chair, Richard Twyman; Artistic Director of ETT; James Brining, Artistic Director of Leeds Playhouse; Dominic Cooke, Director; Paapa Essiedu, Actor; Haydn Gwynne, Actor; Shelley Maxwell, Movement Director; Nickie Miles-Wildin, Co-Artistic Director & CEO of DaDaFest and Associate Director of Graeae, and Davina Shah, Literary and Creative Agent.
+A large number of entries were received – many of the highest calibre.
+A Longlist of entries has been selected.
+These Longlisted entries are now being considered by a Selection Panel comprising Chair, Richard Twyman; Artistic Director of ETT; James Brining, Artistic Director of Leeds Playhouse; Dominic Cooke, Director; Paapa Essiedu, Actor; Haydn Gwynne, Actor; Shelley Maxwell, Movement Director; Nickie Miles-Wildin, Co-Artistic Director & CEO of DaDaFest and (former) Associate Director of Graeae, and Davina Shah, Literary and Creative Agent.

-Short-listed candidates will be invited to workshops on the weekend of Saturday, 13 and Sunday, 14 November 2021, at which they will be required to demonstrate their skills by directing actors in a text-based scene of a play, after which they will be interviewed by the Selection Panel.
-Candidates will be notified of the particular scene by the RTST in advance of the workshop.
-The Selection Panel will observe the workshops.
-On the second day of the workshops, up to four finalists will be selected for a further interview, this being the final stage in the selection process.
+Short-listed candidates were invited to workshops on the weekend of Saturday, 13 and Sunday, 14 November 2021, at which they were required to demonstrate their skills by directing actors in a text-based scene of a play, after which they were interviewed by the Selection Panel.
+Candidates were notified of the particular scene by the RTST in advance of the workshop.
+The Selection Panel observed the workshops.
+On the second day of the workshops, up to four finalists were selected for a further interview, this being the final stage in the selection process.

-The Selection Panel will choose the ultimate Award winner and official Runner-up, who will be publicly announced after the workshops.
+The Selection Panel chose the ultimate Award winner (Denzel Westley-Sanderson) and official Runner-up (Nathan Crossan-Smith), who were publicly announced on 18 November.

 Although there can only be one Award-winner and one official Runner-up, the Award scheme is designed to provide a positive and meaningful professional experience for all the (up to eight) candidates who are selected for participation in the workshops.
 They will all receive constructive feedback from the Selection Panel after the winner of the Award is announced.